 Why Soup Bones Have Gained Popularity

-In recent years, bone broth trends have surged, driven by health-conscious diets such as paleo, keto, and Whole30.
-Proponents tout the benefits of collagen for joint health, improved digestion, and glowing skin, making soup bones a staple in wellness-oriented kitchens.
+The recent surge in the popularity of bone broth is driven by health-conscious diets like paleo, keto, and Whole30.
+Advocates praise the high collagen content for its potential to improve joint health, digestion, and skin condition, making soup bones a staple in wellness-focused kitchens.
+The modern resurgence highlights the age-old soup bones benefits.

 Weight-Bearing Bones

-Bones from legs or shoulders, such as beef shanks and pork trotters, are dense and rich in collagen and minerals, ideal for long-simmered stocks.
+These bones, from legs and shoulders like beef shanks and pork trotters, are dense and packed with collagen and minerals, ideal for long-simmered stocks.
+These bones are prime for maximizing the soup bones benefits.

 Knuckles and Joints